progit/progit/ru/03-git-branching/01-chapter3.markdown

 You can also have your rebase replay on something other than the rebase branch.
 Take a history like Figure 3-31, for example.
 You branched a topic branch (`server`) to add some server-side functionality to your project, and made a commit.
 Then, you branched off that to make the client-side changes (`client`) and committed a few times.
 Finally, you went back to your server branch and did a few more commits.

 Insert 18333fig0331.png
 Figure 3-31.
-A history with a topic branch off another topic branch
+A history with a topic branch off another topic branch.

 Suppose you decide that you want to merge your client-side changes into your mainline for a release, but you want to hold off on the server-side changes until it’s tested further.
 You can take the changes on client that aren’t on server (C8 and C9) and replay them on your master branch by using the `--onto` option of `git rebase`: